jaydp17/docker-react-native-android/README.md

 # The below will run the container and open up a bash session in side the container
 $ docker run --rm -it -v /path/to/my/react-native-app:/app jaydp17/react-native:latest bash

-# Now cd into the android folder and build the app
+# cd into the project
-$ cd /app/android
+$ cd /app

 # install npm modules
 $ yarn

+# Now cd into the android folder
+$ cd android

 # build the app
 $ ./gradlew assembleRelease